 There are also a few different strains of Border Collie now, with the personalities of those from Show, Agility/Flyball and Working lines all differing quite a lot.
 The show dogs tend to be the least driven, although still high energy dogs that require a lot of stimulation.

-Their general demeanour is quite different to a Lab, so it will be complete luck of the draw what you end up with!
-Like Labs as puppies they can be very nippy, and in the case of Collies this can express quite strongly around children as they attempt to herd them around.
+Like Labs as puppies they can be very nippy.
+This can express quite strongly around children, as they attempt to herd them around.
 They are not generally therefore recommended to families with very young kids.
 They do however often make excellent pets when older for active, busy families who enjoy training and working together.

 Labrador x Cavalier King Charles Spaniel